What the Data Shows

 Barriers to Getting Help

-- Inability to continue seeing their therapist and/or medication management provider due to moving to another state for college
+Even when students recognize they are struggling, support is not always easy to access.
+Common barriers include:- Inability to continue seeing their therapist and/or medication management provider due to moving to another state for college

 - Long waitlists or limited sessions at campus counseling centers